An appreciation(not a critique) of PT Anderson’s Phantom Thread, originally written on 6th Feb 2018.

 A little deliberation, a little fright;

-a couple of flights, of stairs.
+a couple of flights,

 I reached huffing puffing & hollowed.